suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

 - Client-secret: A "Password" Key of the server Application.
 - OIDC Issuer URL: `https://sts.windows.net/<Tenant-ID>/`.
 The Tenant-ID can be found at `Home > Default Directory - Properties > Directory ID`.

-**Note**: If you are using an nginx reverse proxy to get to kubeapps you might need to increase the `proxy_buffer_size` as [Azure's session store is too large for nginx](https://oauth2-proxy.github.io/oauth2-proxy/auth-configuration#azure-auth-provider).
+**Note**: If you are using an nginx reverse proxy to get to suomitek-appboard you might need to increase the `proxy_buffer_size` as [Azure's session store is too large for nginx](https://oauth2-proxy.github.io/oauth2-proxy/auth-configuration#azure-auth-provider).
 Similar changes might also be required for other reverse proxies.

 ### Google OIDC